Stretch to stretch, dust to dust: lower-value local $H_{0}$ measurement from two-population modelling of type Ia supernovae: Results

 The two supernova populations exhibit different properties of derived scatter, as encapsulated in $\sigma_{M_{\rm B}}$ and $\sigma_{\rm R_{\rm B}}$ (see Table~\ref{bestmodels_HF}).
-The old population is driven primarily by achromatic scatter with $\sigma_{M_{\rm B}}\approx 0.1$, whereas the scatter in the young population increases with supernova colour.
+The old population is driven primarily by achromatic scatter with $\sigma_{\rm int}\approx 0.1$, whereas the scatter in the young population increases with supernova colour.
 The chromatic component of the scatter in the young supernova population is ascribed in the assumed model to scatter in $R_{\rm B}$.
 The best-fit $\sigma_{\rm R_{\rm B}}$ found in the young population is about 3 times larger than what is measured in the Milky Way \citep{Fitzpatrick2007}.
 This may signify either a substantially larger range of dust properties than those in the Milky Way or an artefact of incomplete separation of supernova populations.
 Since the stretch parameter is only a proxy of the actual stellar environment \citep[as measured by the specific star formation rate;][]{Rigault2020}, the latter scenario is quite plausible.
+In order to assess the impact of the residual presence of the old supernova population in the high-stretch component of the stretch distribution on model parameter estimation, we modify our model in a way that the old population is allowed to contribute partially to the high-stretch component and its relative fraction is an additional free parameter.
+The results are shown in Appendix B. We find that about 25 per cent (maximum marginalised posterior, see Figure~\ref{baseline_HF_ref}) of the high-stretch component comes from the old supernova population.
+This estimate agrees with the fraction of high-stretch supernovae observed in elliptical galaxies, e.g. 24 per cent for $x_{1}>1.0$ and 26 per cent for $x_{1}>0.5$ estimated from the ZTF data \citep{Senzel2025}.
+The best-fit parameters of both populations remain nearly unchanged.
+We notice, however, a slight increase of the mean extinction parameter in the young supernova population to $\widehat{R_{\rm B}}=4.6$.
+Constraints on $\sigma_{\rm R_{\rm B}}$ and $\sigma_{\rm M_{\rm B}}$ move towards smaller values indicating more homogeneous properties of the refined young supernova population.